phalcon-orphanage/docs/en/application-cli.md

 Create the Phalcon autoloader adn register the namespace to point to the `src/` directory.

-> If you decided to use the Composer autoloader in your `composer.json`, you do not need to register the loader in this application
+> **NOTE**: If you decided to use the Composer autoloader in your `composer.json`, you do not need to register the loader in this application
 {: .alert .alert-info }

 **DI**